Muaaz101/Muaaz101/README.md

 - 👋 Hi, I’m @Muaaz101
 - 👀 I’m interested in front-end web developing.
-- 🌱 I’m currently learning Html, CSS, C# and Javas
+- 🌱 I’m currently learning Html, CSS, C# and Java
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me email: PROZAAUM@GMAIL.COM

 <!---
 Muaaz101/Muaaz101 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.